 LGBTQ Parenting 101: Part 1 of 2, Learning the Terms

-As a therapist working with adolescents and families, the topics of gender and sexual orientation come up regularly in my work.
-Times have changed quickly and gender is a very popular topic not only for kids, but also for our broader culture as gender roles are evolving beyond binary terms.
-Back in the day (actually, not very long ago), we learned that people born with female parts were girls and those born with male parts were boys.
-“Queer” was a slur, “trans” was not part of common lexicon, and homosexuality was listed as a mental disorder in the DSM until the 70’s.
+As a therapist working with adolescents and families, the topics of gender and sexuality come up regularly in my work.
+Times have changed quickly and gender has become a central conversation not only for kids, but also for our broader culture as gender roles are evolving beyond binary terms.
+Back in the day (yet not all that long ago), we learned and accepted as facts that people born with female parts were girls and those born with male parts were boys.
+“Trans” was not part of common lexicon, “Queer” was a slur, and homosexuality was listed as a mental disorder in the DSM until the 70’s.
 For most parents raising teens right now, you might never have talked about gender identity growing up, or thought about a “spectrum” of gender or sexuality, or in all likelihood, learned the difference between gender and sexuality.

 Fast forward to 2020 and the times have really changed!
 We now recognize dozens (that’s right- dozens!) of genders, and understand that gender is a socially constructed facet of identity, which is entirely separate from one’s sexual orientation.
 These are all terms and concepts your children are learning, and aspects of identity that they are exploring and discussing during adolescence.